 “Everything.
 I—Erin and I—we’re living in this world ignorant of everything that’s occurred.
 We don’t know geography, history, or any kind of politics.
 I want to know how magic works, how things like healing potions are made, what kind of dangerous people exist in the world…”

 “I will tell you some of what I know.
 But I fear I may not be able to answer all your questions in that regard.”

 “To begin with, my Hive has its own sources of information which it does not share with other hives.
 And though we have accumulated knowledge, much of it is…specialized.”

 “Meaning you don’t pay attention to world events?”

 “My Queen does, and I hear conversations.
 But I believe only the Queens look beyond this continent.
-Most of what my Hive knows of are locations of mineral deposits, fertility of soil, monsters lairs and dungeons and so forth.”
+Most of what my Hive knows of are locations of mineral deposits, fertility of soil, monster lairs and dungeons and so forth.”

 I sit back in my chair and frown.
 I pinch at the bridge of my nose as I think.

 “I see.
 Damn.”

 “I have much information that will be useful, however.
 It has occurred to me that there is another facet of the leveling system that may prove crucial.”

 My eyes snap open.